 It is advisable to complete the course as soon as is practical and avoid leaving it to the last minute as:

-– work/family commitments or illness may prevent you completing the 3 sessions.
+- work/family commitments or illness may prevent you completing the required number of sessions.

-– if we has insufficient referrals we may have to cancel the course.
+- if we have insufficient referrals we may have to cancel the course.